 At first glance, prices at Brioche Burger may seem a little steep for an East-End establishment.
 Regular burgers range from £7-£9, dry-aged Angus burgers cost between £10-£11, wagyu burgers cost £15, and dry-aged steaks range from £22 to £24.
 However, this sense of monetary doubt is quickly obliterated when the food arrives.
 The quality of the meat used is – quite frankly, superior to that of Brioche Burger’s nearest rivals, and unlike many gourmet burger establishments in the East End, Brioche Burger aren’t frightened to death by the sight of pink meat.
 As a result, you can actually expect to receive a juicy piece of high quality meat, (unless you explicitly choose for it to be scorched), and your money will feel significantly better utilised for it.

-Over the course of my numerous visits, staff members have maintained a friendly and attentive level of service.
-There isn’t always a great deal of warmth or interaction, but they do what needs to be done with a healthy dose of good manners and efficiency.
+Over the course of my numerous visits, staff members have maintained a friendly and attentive level of service, with a great deal of warmth and interaction.

 When I think back to the turmoil that surrounded Brioche Burger in its debut year, it really is rather pleasing to see just how far they have come.
 As other gourmet burger establishments cling on to menus of old and scream in fear at the thought of innovation, Brioche Burger continues to stride towards the unknown, pushing the boundaries of what they can achieve – and more importantly, what they want to achieve.

-Undoubtedly, there is still much room for improvement, (and it certainly frustrates me that they can’t get simple things like milkshakes right when their burgers are so very good), but in the grand scheme of things, Brioche Burger serves as an example to other gourmet burger establishments that change can in fact, be a very good thing.
-After starting out as just another “new kid on the block”, Brioche Burger has risen through the ranks of London’s halal gourmet burger scene to become one of my favourite burger establishments in London – and almost certainly my overall favourite in the East End.
-It’s a position that I feel is well-deserved, and with a little more fine-tuning, I see no reason why they can’t bring the crown of “London’s best burger” over to the humble East End.
+Undoubtedly, there is still a little room for improvement, but in the grand scheme of things, Brioche Burger serves as an example to other gourmet burger establishments that change can in fact, be a very good thing.
+After starting out as just another “new kid on the block”, Brioche Burger has risen through the ranks of London’s halal gourmet burger scene to become my favourite burger establishment in East London – and quite possibly, my overall favourite in London as a whole.
+It’s a position that is well-deserved, and personally, I think that they may have just brought the crown of “London’s best burger” over to the humble East End.

 Walthamstow Address: 154 Hoe St, Walthamstow E17 4QH